Christopher-Allen-21/JavaFileManager/HelpForFileManager.md

 ## Class Descriptions
-- **FileManager**: asdf
+- **FileManager**: Prompts user for a command.
+Processes the command if the command is valid.
-- **FileOperator**: asdf
+- **FileOperator**: Used to create FileOperator object.
+Methods are commands used for file management.
-- **Console**: Prompts user for String.
-Saves entered String to a variable.
-Makes String lowercase and trims whitespace.
-Returns formatted String.
+- **Console**: Used to create Console object that prompts user for String, saves the entered String to a variable, makes the String lowercase, trims whitespace, and returns the formatted String.

 ## Commands in FileManager class

-Create object of type FileOperator.(Must pass console object in as a parameter).\
+Create object of type FileOperator by passing in a Console object.\
 `FileOperator myFileOperator = new FileOperator(myConsole);`

 - *list*: Prompts user to enter folder path.
 Checks whether path exists and is a directory.
 Returns string of file names if the folder is not empty.\